Lalu Island

 Lalu Island Introduction

-Lalu Island, a landmark of Sun Moon Lake, is said to be the dwelling of the highest ancestral spirits of the Thao people and was one of their early settlements.
-Throughout different eras and contexts, it has been referred to by several different names.
-During the Qing Dynasty, it was documented as "Zhu Yu," "Zhu Mountain," and "Zhuzi Mountain."
-The Japanese referred to it as "Tamatejima."
-After World War II, the Kuomintang government renamed it "Guanghua Island," meaning "Brilliant China."
+Lalu Island, the landmark of Sun Moon Lake, is said to be the dwelling place of the highest ancestors of the Thao people and was one of their early settlements.
+Throughout different eras and contexts, it has been known by various names; during the Qing Dynasty, it was referred to as "Zhu Yu," "Zhu Shan," or "Zhu Zi Shan"; the Japanese called it "Tamato," and after World War II, the Kuomintang government renamed it "Guanghua Island," meaning "Illuminating China."

 Lalu Island Travel Information